Respiratory and Immune Support for the Spring

 - Cleanse ama (undigested toxic residue)

 - Use rasayanas (rejuvenatives) to support immunity and healthy ojas

 - Avoid/limit allergen exposure

 There are some traditional herbs and herbal formulas that can help one follow these guidelines.

 When the respiratory system specifically needs support, Ayurveda’s traditional formulas include sitopaladi and talisadi.
-These warming mixes are particularly suited for kapha in the respiratory tract, promoting healthy respiration and clear throat and nasal passages.
+These warming blends are particularly suited for kapha in the respiratory tract, promoting healthy respiration and clear throat and nasal passages.
 They can be taken mixed with raw honey, which also helps target the respiratory tissues and naturally scrape toxic residues.

 In order to further rejuvenate the immune system and benefit ojas, consider ashwagandha and guduchi, both known to support the body through cycles of stress, promoting energy, vitality, and general health.
 Additionally, as it is important to have healthy elimination to support removal of waste and toxins, one can always consider using triphala along with immune supportive formulas and herbs.

-Using any of these remedies can help support a robust immune system and a healthy respiratory system, making for a fun and enjoyable spring season, a much needed treat for the body, mind and spirit after a long and cold winter.
+Using any of these remedies can help support a robust immune system and a healthy respiratory system, making for a fun and enjoyable spring season, a much-needed treat for the body, mind, and spirit after a long and cold winter.